Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/9-troubleshooting-eks.md

 ---

-# Combine and EKS Support
+# Combine EKS Support

 Combine has support for integrating AWS EKS into an emulated region.
 However, due to limitations of the AWS EKS architecture, there are a several issues to be aware of when standing up your EKS cluster.

+Mention Combine running on EKS here?

 ### Kubernetes Version